southsidedean/kubeadm-cluster-builder-aws-terraform/README.md

 ### The Need: A Quick and Repeatable Local Kubernetes Cluster Using AWS

-I've been studying for the Cloud Native Computing Foundation's CKA and CKAD certification exams for a while now.
-Anyone who is familiar with these exams knows that, in order to practice, you're going to need a cluster.
-Hands-on experience with Kubernetes clusters, of the `kubeadm` variety, is key to passing these exams.
+I had been studying for the Cloud Native Computing Foundation's CKA and CKAD certification exams for a while, and recently passed both exams.
+Anyone who is familiar with these exams knows that, in order to practice your Kubernetes skills, you're going to need a cluster.
+Hands-on experience with Kubernetes clusters, of the `kubeadm` variety, is key to passing the CKA.
+You need to be experienced with deploying, break/fix and upgrading `kubeadm` clusters.

-For the past year and a half, I've had access to an AWS environment, with a GitLab repository, flashy CI/CD and Terraform/Packer to deliver one or more pre-provisioned Kubernetes environments for me to teach Kubernetes to students, or to practice Kubernetes solo.

-Now that I'm out on my own, and that fancy AWS lab environment is a thing of the past, I've been imagining a replacement of my own.
+What's needed is a pre-deployed set of Ubuntu Linux nodes that can be used to meet these needs.

 ***So, how do we get from here to there?***